One-Language/One/README.md

 You can also help in the development of One by making some donations - [Patreon](https://www.patreon.com/onelanguage).

-Thanks to all the [contributors](https://github.com/One-Language/One/graphs/contributors)!!
+Thanks to all the <a href = "https://github.com/One-Language/One/graphs/contributors">contributors</a>!!

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <!-- Sponsors -->
 <h2 id="sponsors"> ➤ Sponsors</h2>
 Become a sponsor and help ensure the development of the programming language - "One". </br> Your support can help sustain it.

 [:heart: Sponsor on Github ](https://github.com/sponsors/BaseMax)